-What happens is an adjoining owner doesn’t respond to the Party Wall Notice?
+What happens if an adjoining owner doesn’t respond to the Party Wall Notice?

 How can I persuade my adjoining owner to consent?

-Be sure to listen to the concerns of the adjoining owner and address them, and be ready to make compromises to ensure that you can get the work approved.
+Be sure to listen to the owner of the adjacent property and address their concerns, and be ready to compromise to get the work done.